MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 - Fixed issue where Bootstrapper APIs like `ApiInformation.IsPropertyPresent` and `ApiInformation.IsMethodPresent` would cause unhandled exceptions in apps that aren't packaged.
 For more information see [issue 2382](https://github.com/microsoft/WindowsAppSDK/issues/2382) on GitHub.
 - Fixed issue causing app freeze when maximizing application with pen input.

-### Version 1.1 Stable
+### Version 1.1

-The following sections describe new and updated features, limitations, and known issues for 1.1 Stable.
+The following sections describe new and updated features, limitations, and known issues for 1.1.

 > [!NOTE]
 > For C# developers, one of the following .NET SDK versions (or later) is required: 6.0.202, 6.0.104, 5.0.407, 5.0.213.
 To update your .NET SDK version, visit [.NET Downloads](https://dotnet.microsoft.com/download) or update to the latest version of Visual Studio.
 Without the required .NET SDK version, when updating your NuGet package you will see an error like: *"This version of WindowsAppSDK requires WinRT.Runtime.dll version 1.6 or greater."*.